2021-up Kia K5

 Rare is the sedan that can accurately be described as "eye-meltingly gorgeous," but the Kia K5 definitely qualifies.
 This astonishingly sleek four-door, which replaced the Optima in Kia's ever expanding (and improving) lineup, offers plenty of interior space, impressive luxury touches, and even the outstanding warranty that Kias have long been known for.
 It would be a thoroughly nifty package even if the wrapping weren't so nice.
 But oh, how nice it is.

-As with many new cars, radio replacement is a near-impossibility in the K5.
-But if you want a car that truly sounds as good as it looks, upgrading your audio system with new speakers and subs will do the job nicely.
+As with many new cars, radio replacement isn't always recommended for the K5.
+But if you want a car that sounds as good as it looks, upgrading the audio system with new speakers and subs will do the job.
 Read on to learn what you can do and how to do it.

 The K5's factory radios have plenty of cool, useful features.
-This is a good thing, since you really can't replace either one of them.
+That's a good thing, because they're kind of challenging to replace.
 (Crutchfield Research Photo)

 The K5's stereos are, like the rest of the interior, much nicer than you might expect in a car at this price point.
 The base receiver is an 8" LCD receiver with Apple CarPlay® and Android Auto™.
 The factory upgrade is a 10-1/4" LCD.
 The top-of-the-line system combines the big LCD with a 12-speaker Bose® audio system.
 The Bose system’s amplifier is located in the trunk, behind the passenger's side access panel.

-Both of the K5's factory receivers have all the features you’d expect in a modern stereo, which is handy, since there’s really no good way (at the moment, anyway) to replace either of them.
+The factory receivers have all the features you’d expect in a modern stereo, which is a good thing, since replacement can be challenging.

-As we write this, the aftermarket has yet to produce a dash kit or a wiring harness that will work in this car, so for the moment, our advice is to focus your energies and budget on upgrading the stock speakers.
-Should that change, we'll update this article, of course.
-Besides, the dash disassembly process is neither quick nor easy — trust us, we've done it and you really don't want to.
+As we write this, the aftermarket has yet to produce a dash kit or a wiring harness that will work for the Bose system.
+You can replace the base model, though.
+The dash disassembly process is neither quick nor easy, but it is a do-able DIY project if you work patiently and stay organized.

-Tools not needed: Panel tool, Phillips screwdriver, small flat blade screwdriver
+Tools needed: Panel tool, Phillips screwdriver, small flat blade screwdriver

 Speaker replacement is the quickest, easiest, and best way to upgrade your car's audio quality.
 (Crutchfield Research Photo)